fightbulc/simplon_mysql/README.md

+__Note:__ Version breaks 1.x will break when it comes to CRUD.
+Will try to bring documentation up to speed.

 <pre>
      _                 _                                         _
  ___(_)_ __ ___  _ __ | | ___  _ __    _ __ ___  _   _ ___  __ _| |